Moroccan mafia: Overview

-On 6 July 2021, the Netherlands once again was shocked to its core when the most prominent Dutch crime journalist Peter R. de Vries was shot with 5 bullets, right after he left the studio of RTL Boulevard in Amsterdam, where he had appeared as a guest on the show.
+On 6 July 2021, the Dutch crime journalist Peter R. de Vries was shot, right after he left the studio of RTL Boulevard in Amsterdam, where he had appeared as a guest on the show.
 De Vries died more than a week later on 15 July 2021, as a result of the shooting.
-The Dutch police arrested three suspects on the evening of the shooting, one of whom was released the next day as he was no longer a suspect.
-It is still unclear who gave the order of the shooting, but according to the Dutch authorities all tracks lead to the organisation of Taghi. de Vries acted as a close confidant to Nabil B., a crown witness in the Marengo trial against the organisation of Taghi, whose brother, alongside his lawyer Derk Wiersum were assassinated on the orders of Taghi's organisation.
+It is still unclear who gave the order of the shooting, but Dutch authorities suspect the organisation of Taghi. de Vries acted as a close confidant to Nabil B., a crown witness in the Marengo trial against the organisation of Taghi, whose brother, alongside his lawyer Derk Wiersum were assassinated on the orders of Taghi's organisation.